 I still craft, but not nearly as much as when my kids were younger.
-I’ll still share crafty DIY’s, but my content may be heavier on foods and fitness moving forward.
+I’ll still share crafty DIY’s, but my content may be heavier on foods, fitness, and fashion moving forward.
 This is my blog and it reflects my life, and at this point in my life, I’m finding the desire to inspire others to be healthy and happy in their skin.
 And to PUSH themselves harder than they thought possible.
 I hope you enjoy the ride and I’d LOVE to hear your questions.
 Is there something you need help with?
 Are you just starting out?
 Don’t know where to start?
 How can I help you?
 And I have an amazing resource in my boyfriend, who will also be sharing some content along the way.

 If you’re looking to start growing those rear delts, here are two options for you.
 Do both on shoulder day.
 Rear delts are a smaller muscle, so no need to overload them, just do two exercises and move on.

 Rope Face Pulls on a Lat Pull Down Machine

 This is a variation of a face pull that many people do on a high pulley with a rope.
 Using individual handles clipped together on the lat pulldown machine, sit facing away from the weight stack with your back slightly arched.
 Pull straight to your forehead, leading with your elbows and pulling the handles apart as you contract your rear delts.
 Make sure to extend your arms back all the way up to get a good stretch.

 4 sets of 10 – 12 reps.